 General Testing Guidelines

-This topic provides general guidelines for testing a Windows Touchscreen device, using the Windows Hardware Lab Kit (HLK) for Windows 10.
+This topic provides general guidelines for testing a Windows Precision Touchpad device, using the Windows Hardware Lab Kit (HLK) for Windows 10.

-Unless otherwise specified, the device should always have AC power when you perform the HLK tests.
+Unless otherwise specified, the device should always have AC power when performing HLK tests.

 Unless otherwise specified, all tests should be run with "Test Signing Mode" set to ON.
 To do this, perform the following steps: